kantologist/academic-site/content/publication/solar.md

 +++
 date = 2014-07-30
-title = "IMPACT OF CLIMATE CHANGE ON THE EFFICIENCY OF SOLAR CELL"
+title = "Impact of Climate Change on the Efficiency of Solar Cell"

 # View.
 #   1 = List